-Substance misuse in Vermonters age 65 and older is increasing.
-With this and the fact that the older adult population is continuing to grow, there is an increased need for awareness of safe substance use, identifying risky use and substance use disorders, and treatment and recovery services for this group.
-Many are not aware that as we age, changes in the body such as lower water content, less-efficient metabolism and excretion, and increased brain sensitivity, may cause alcohol and drugs to have a stronger effect among some individuals.
+Substance misuse in Vermonters age 65 and older is increasing and the older adult population is continuing to grow.
+There is an increased need for awareness of unhealthy substance use, identify risks, and treatment and recovery services.
+As we age, changes in the body such as lower water content, less-efficient metabolism and excretion and increased brain sensitivity may cause alcohol and other drugs to have a stronger effect.

 How does alcohol affect you as you age?

 - Decreased tolerance: Aging lowers the body’s tolerance for alcohol.
 Older adults generally become intoxicated and impaired with fewer drinks.
 This puts older adults at higher risks for falls and other injuries and health problems.

 - Increased health problems: Certain health problems are common in older adults.
 Drinking more than the recommended guidelines can make these problems worse, such as diabetes, liver problems, memory problems, high blood pressure, osteoporosis and heart disease.
 For older adults who have dementia or are taking medications that interact with alcohol there is no safe level of alcohol use.

 - Medication interaction: Many prescriptions, over-the-counter medications, and herbal remedies can be harmful or even deadly when mixed with alcohol.
 Alcohol could alter the effect of some medications either preventing the desired effect or dangerously magnifying it.
 Among the highest risk medications to take with alcohol are prescribed medications for pain, sleep or anxiety.